jonndoe/taxi-app/README.md

 # START PROJECT FOR TESTING(FULLY DOCKERIZED):

-NOTE THAT client/cypress.json should point to dockerized server: `"baseUrl": "http://localhost:3001"` NOTE THAT taxi-server in docker-compose.local.yml should point to test.env file for testing with cypress
+NOTE THAT client/cypress.json should point to dockerized client through dockerized nginx: `"baseUrl": "http://localhost:8080"`
+NOTE THAT taxi-server in docker-compose.local.yml should point to test.env file for testing with cypress

 - `~$ git clone https://github.com/jonndoe/taxi-app.git`